Information updates

 The following surveys to determine the current anaphylaxis and allergy training in undergraduate health professional degrees have been developed in Qualtrics

-• Survey 2 in September/October 2023 for representatives from institutions.
-It is our intention to implement the survey by contacting relevant stakeholders.
+• Survey 2 in October-December 2023 for representatives from institutions and is available at https://www.allergy.org.au/hp.
+This survey is being implemented by contacting relevant stakeholders.
 ASCIA has developed a comprehensive list of contacts for tertiary institutions that provide degrees for health disciplines which are approved by the Australian Health Practitioner Regulation Agency (AHPRA).

 The results of all of the surveys listed above will be summarised in reports to: